 The NF Service Consumer shall delete any stored representation of the N1N2MessageTransfer request resource URI upon receiving this notification.

 The AMF may also include a "retryAfter" IE in the POST request body in order for the NF consumer to throttle sending further N1/N2 Message Transfer request for a short period, e.g. to reduce unnecessary paging to an unresponding UE for a period of time to save the RAN resources.

-2. The NF Service Consumer shall send a response with "204 No Content" status code.
+The AMF may also include the maxWaitingTime attribute if the AMF has attempted to page the UE, e.g. for a UE using extended idle mode DRX but it was in Paging Time Window upon receiving the N1N2Message Transfer request, but the paging has failed, and if the extBufSupport attribute was set to "true" in the N1N2MessageTransfer request.2.
+The NF Service Consumer shall send a response with "204 No Content" status code.

 On failure or redirection, one of the HTTP status codes together with the response body listed Table 6.1.5.6.3.1-2 shall be returned.